Labelbox/labelbox-python/README.md

 Labelbox is a cloud-based data-centric AI platform designed to help teams create high-quality training data for their AI models.
 It provides a suite of tools and features that streamline the process of data curation, labeling, model output evaluation for computer vision and large language models.
 Visit [Labelbox](http://labelbox.com/) for more information.

-The Labelbox Python API offers a simple, user-friendly way to work with the Labelbox programmatically.
+The Python SDK provides a convenient way to interact with Labelbox programmatically, offering advantages over REST or GraphQL APIs:

+* **Simplified interactions:** The SDK abstracts away the complexities of API calls, making it easier to work with Labelbox.
+* **Object-oriented approach:** The SDK provides an object-oriented interface, allowing you to interact with Labelbox entities (projects, datasets, labels, etc.) as Python objects.
+* **Extensibility:** The SDK can be extended to support custom data formats and operations.

 ## Table of Contents